 An overview of the rules for claiming an exemption for a dependent:

-Exemptions certainly come in handy come tax season.
-However, most people may not be aware of all the exemptions that they're entitled to claim.
+Exemptions certainly come in handy during tax season; however, most people may not be aware of all the exemptions that they're entitled to claim.
 An experienced tax law attorney can help you prepare your taxes and ensure that you only pay what you owe under the law -- and no more.
-Get in touch with one today for a free initial evaluation of your tax situation.